-- epoch_number and epoch_csum The epoch number and projection checksum together form the unique identifier for this projection. - creation_time Wall-clock time, useful for humans and general debugging effort. - author_server Name of the server that calculated the projection. - all_members All servers in the chain, regardless of current operation status. - active_upi All active chain members that we know are fully repaired/in-sync with each other and therefore the Update Propagation Invariant (Section A.1) is always true.

-- repairing All running chain members that are in active data repair procedures. - down_members All members that the author_server believes are currently down or partitioned. - witness_servers If witness servers (Section ??) are used in strong consistency mode, then they are listed here.
-The set of witness_servers is a subset of all_members. - dbg_annotations A "kitchen sink" property list, for code to add any hints for why the projection change was made, delay/retry information, etc.
+- epoch_number and epoch_csum The epoch number and projection checksum are unique identifiers for this projection. - creation_time Wall-clock time, useful for humans and general debugging effort. - author_server Name of the server that calculated the projection. - all_members All servers in the chain, regardless of current operation status.
+If all operating conditions are perfect, the chain should operate in the order specified here. - active_upi All active chain members that we know are fully repaired/in-sync with each other and therefore the Update Propagation Invariant (Section A.1 is always true. - repairing All running chain members that are in active data repair procedures. - down_members All members that the author_server believes are currently down or partitioned. - dbg_annotations A "kitchen sink" proplist, for code to add any hints for why the projection change was made, delay/retry information, etc.